 QCIF CCTV resolution is 176 x 120 pixels in size and is one quarter the size of CIF resolution.
 This resolution is typically used for remote viewing from a mobile device (cell phone).

-If you have any questions about this page or anything related to CCTV or surveillance systems, please contact us at 888-849-2288.
+We hope that you have found this resource page to be helpful.
+If you have any questions about this page or anything related to CCTV or surveillance systems, please contact us at 1-561-433-8488.